Australian Government's Multicultural Statement

 There are some fascinating statistics about Australia’s diversity that can be good conversation-starters:

-- around 45 per cent of Australians were born overseas or have at least one parent who was
+- nearly half (49 per cent) of Australians were born overseas or have at least one parent who was

 - we identify with about 300 ancestries